Kshitija132/ecommerce-order-viewer/README.md

-# 🛍️ MERN Stack Product Catalog App
+# 🛍️ MERN Stack Ecommerce App

 Hi, I’m Kshitija 👋
 This is a full-stack product catalog application built with the MERN stack (MongoDB, Express, React, Node.js).
 It includes a backend utility for importing and verifying product data from CSV, and a frontend for browsing, filtering, and searching products.